-Onboarding a customer for us is a serious matter.
-It is more than just sending out a Welcome Aboard letter and waiting for a call.
-It takes time, focus, discipline and a ton of communication to get a a business from where they start out to being a customer of ours.
+As a managed services provider, onboarding a customer is a serious matter.
+It’s more than just sending out a Welcome Aboard letter and hoping the client will call.
+It takes time, focus, discipline, and a ton of communication to onboard a customer.

 Managed Services done right is more than just installing some security tools and setting up monitoring.
 Our onboarding process is a detailed project template with 6 phases, 12 discrete tickets and over 125 tasks that need to be completed properly each and every time.

 Documentation of how to properly perform each task and a clear view from the project template is what ensures these tasks get completed properly.
 Onboarding can take between 40 and 80 hours to complete.